 Frugal Living Tip #1: Focus On Your Health

-When you’re healthy it’s easy to neglect your health, by eating poorly and not exercising.
+When you’re healthy, it’s easy to neglect your health—for example, by eating poorly and not exercising.

-The sad reality is your health will decline at some point in your life.
-When it does you’ll end up spending more money to take care of yourself.
-By taking care of yourself now, you’ll feel better and spend less money on medical expenses in the future.
+The sad reality is that your health will decline at some point in your life.
+When it does, you’ll end up spending more money to take care of yourself.
+But by taking care of yourself now, you’ll feel better and spend less money on future medical expenses in the future.